AzmiHaider92/AzmiHaider92.github.io/index.md

 <img style="float: left; margin: 0px 20px 20px 0px; max-width: 270px;" src="/profile.jpg" alt="Azmi A. Haider" width="50%" />

 **PhD researcher** at the University of Haifa, advised by [Dan Rosenbaum](https://danrsm.github.io/), working on computer vision and generative modeling with a focus on fast probabilistic inference and guided generation with token-based neural representations.
-Research includes controllable generative processes across modalities, including 3D scene understanding and view synthesis <a href="/PhD_Thesis.pdf">[thesis]</a>.
+Research includes controllable generative processes across modalities, including 3D scene understanding and view synthesis <a href="/PhD_Thesis.pdf">[thesis]</a> (Expected graduation, 2026).
 Before my PhD, I completed an M.Sc. <a href="/MSC_Dissertation___Forgery_Detection_in_Depth_Images.pdf">[thesis]</a> in computer science at the University of Haifa and a B.Sc. in electrical engineering at the Technion.
 During my B.Sc. and M.Sc., I worked at Intel corporation as an intern, in various computer vision and deep learning positions.

 [Publications](https://scholar.google.com/citations?user=RyPu18oAAAAJ&hl=en)  &nbsp;&nbsp;&nbsp; [Contact](#contact) &nbsp;&nbsp;&nbsp; <a href="/Azmi_A__Haider_CV_international.pdf">CV</a>